RCN-ECS/CnGV/notebook/20200702_MAA_Discouraged.md

 ### Covariance

 Shown are estimates with 95% CIs from a single replicate.
+Each row is a unique set of parameters
 ![image](https://github.com/RCN-ECS/CnGV/blob/master/results/notebook_figs/7.2.CovConfint_discrep.png)

 ### GxE